supertokens/supertokens-auth-react/CONTRIBUTING.md

    npm i git+https://github.com:supertokens/supertokens-node.git
    ```

+5. Set OAuth secrets
+   - Make sure you copy `test/.env.example.js` to `test/.env.js` and add correct values.
+   - Make sure you copy `test/server/.env.example` to `test/server/.env` and add correct values.

-5. Open a new terminal in `supertokens-auth-react` and run all tests
+6. Open a new terminal in `supertokens-auth-react` and run all tests

    **If you'd like to skip oauth tests**
    ```